 Solid wood (larch, fir)

-Multilayer and veneered (oak, ash, black walnut, poplar, fir, pine, birch, beech, okumè, iroko)
+Plywood and veneer (oak, ash, American walnut, poplar, fir, pine, birch, beech, okumè, iroko)

 Laminate